ataylor89/Paint/README.md

     ./build.sh

-If the script runs successfully, it should create a DMG installer for the application in the same directory.
+If the script runs successfully, it should create a DMG installer for the application.

 The DMG file can be run by double clicking on its icon.